Sunday, May 26, 2024

 The first frenzied attack took place as evangelical Bishop Mar Mari Emmanuel was live-streaming a weekly sermon.
 The attack put the bishop and another priest at the Christ the Good Shepherd Church in hospital.
 Fifty-one police officers were subsequently hurt in an ensuing riot outside the church while the rampaging teen attacker sustained a severed finger during the stabbing.

 Then, last week, a teenager was shot dead by police after he’d stabbed a shopper in the car park of a Perth Bunnings store.
 These incidents are tragic and incredibly traumatic for those impacted.
-Like many Australians, I struggle to understand why individuals with serious mental health problems are falling through cracks in our nation’s health system?
+Like many Australians, I struggle to understand why individuals with serious mental health problems are falling through the cracks in our nation’s health system?

 Sunday, May 05, 2024